frederic-perez/AmE-dictionary/data/wip.md

 __jet blast deflector__
 __jet blast__
 __jink__ _v_ _A jinking maneuver._
-__jodhpurs__ _n pl_ Riding pants of sturdy cloth, traditionally wide-hipped and tightly fitted from knee to ankle. :es: pantalones de montar
+__jodhpurs__ _n pl_ :two: Riding pants of sturdy cloth, traditionally wide-hipped and tightly fitted from knee to ankle. :es: pantalones de montar
 __joist__ _n_
 __jolt__ _n_ _The jolt shook the Tomcat._
 __knee-knocker__ _n_ :two: A term used by sailors for the jamb of a water-tight door.
 A water-tight door’s opening is about 20 inches above walking surface.